General Information for EEA Citizens and Swiss People

 - the primary purpose of their stay is to complete their studies including vocational training at an Austrian public school or a legally recognised private school or an education facility and have sufficient means of life and sufficient health insurance coverage for themselves and their family members.

-EEA citizens and Swiss people who have a right of residence for a period of more than three months according to Union law can have a registration certificate [Anmeldebescheinigung] issued upon application as documentation of their right of residence.
+EEA citizens and Swiss people who have a right of residence for a period of more than three months according to Union law and are staying in Austria longer than three months must report their taking up of residence to the residence authorities.
+A registration certificate [Anmeldebescheinigung] as documentation of their right of residence will then be issued upon application.
 Such an application must be made within a four-month period starting from the applicant's arrival in Austria.
 After a five-year period of continuous legal residence in Austria a document certifying permanent residence [Bescheinigung des Daueraufenthalts] can be issued upon application.
 Furthermore, you can apply for a photo identification for EEA citizens [Lichtbildausweis für EWR-Bürger] which can also be used as an identification document.

 All persons establishing their residence in Austria are obliged to comply with the registration requirements of the Austrian Meldegesetz.
 Whoever establishes or leaves their residence is obliged to register or deregister with the responsible authority.